bkeys818/bkeys818/README.md

 #### [Kitchen Manager](https://github.com/bkeys818/KitchenManager)

-An iOS app that combines your recipies and your shopping list.
-That way it can only show you recipies that you have the food for.
+An iOS app that combines your recipes and your shopping list.
+That way, you can filter to see only recipes where you have all the ingredients.

 ### Other Projects

 #### [Card Carousel](https://github.com/bkeys818/CardCarousel)

-A package that add's a card carousel to SwiftUI.
-Inspiration and some of the code comes from Christopher Guirguis's [Infinite Carousel](https://www.youtube.com/watch?v=fB5MzDD1PZI).
+A package that adds a card carousel to SwiftUI.
+Inspiration and some of the code came from Christopher Guirguis's [Infinite Carousel](https://www.youtube.com/watch?v=fB5MzDD1PZI).

 #### [Campus Map](https://github.com/bkeys818/campus-map) - A map for any campus.

-This is an open source app I'm working on in my free time.
-It works a sort of template app.
-It fetches the data for a specific school from its [data repository](https://github.com/bkeys818/campus-map-data), and then it turns that data into a map app for that college.
+This is an open-source app I'm working on in my free time.
+It works as a sort of template app.
+It fetches the data for a specific school from its [data repository](https://github.com/bkeys818/campus-map-data), then turns that data into a map app for that college.

 ## Connect with me: